naughtyfruit53/FastApiv1.6/docs/UI-UX Suggestions.md

 ## Executive Summary

-This document provides comprehensive UI/UX improvement suggestions for the TRITIQ ERP system based on analysis of the current frontend implementation.
+This document provides comprehensive UI/UX improvement suggestions for the TRITIQ BOS system based on analysis of the current frontend implementation.
 The suggestions focus on enhancing user experience, accessibility, performance, and overall usability.

 ## Table of Contents